 Insider tip: Make sure you wear some comfy shoes and maybe pack some snacks for a picnic in the lush grounds.

-If you plan on spending more than two days in Montreal, don’t worry, there is still lots more to see and do!
+If you plan on spending more than a few days in Montreal, don’t worry, there is still lots more to see and do!
 For your convenience, we have included extra points of interests in Montreal to provide the perfect three-day itinerary in Montreal!

 The site of the 1976 Summer Olympic Games